Avy B.V.: Avy Aera

-Avy Aera is the latest drone of Avy, launched on Dec 4th, 2019 at the Amsterdam Drone Week in the RAI.
-Aera has an external dimension of 2400mm x 1300mm X 500mm, and carries a maximum payload of up to 1.5kg.
-The VTOL drone is a combination between a helicopter and a plane, as it can take-off and land vertically.
-It's got wings to enlarge the flight endurance.
+Avy Aera was launched on Dec 4th, 2019 at the Amsterdam Drone Week in the RAI.
+Aera has an external dimension of 2400mm x 1300mm X 500mm, and carries a maximum payload of up to 1.5 kg.
+A VTOL drone is a combination between a helicopter and a plane, as it can take-off and land vertically.
+It has wings to enlarge the flight endurance.
 This drone can cover up to 85 km and has one hour of flight time.

 The long-range drone can fly beyond visual line-of-sight (BVLOS) missions, and it has a modular payload, making it suitable for different applications.
 It can be equipped with a stabilized gimbal that has RGB and a thermal camera for wildfire detection and monitoring.
-For medical deliveries, this model can transport a medical (cooled) cargo box, which is able to keep medical commodities such as blood, samples and vaccines in a temperature controlled state between 2-8°C. Avy Area is certified to fly BVLOS in compliance with the new EU drone regulations.
+For medical deliveries, this model can transport a medical (cooled) cargo box, which is able to keep medical commodities such as blood, samples and vaccines in a temperature controlled state between 2-8 °C. Avy Area is certified to fly BVLOS in compliance with the new EU drone regulations.

 Docking station

 The Avy Aera can be remotely and autonomously operated from the docking station, a locally placed and secured drone station where the drone can autonomously take off and land for check and charge.
-The drone and the station are connected through software, and are remotely operated from the network control center.
+The drone and the station are connected through software and are remotely operated from the network control center.
 This center can be separate or integrated inside the control room of emergency services.
 This whole system forms the infrastructure for an aerial drone network.